hstatsep/other/writeups/example-mueller-python-recursion.md

 My friend Jimmy said he tried this using nested loops and brute force, but it timed out with high quantities such as 50,000 coins.
 My goal was to make it more efficient by approaching it from a recursion angle.

 ### Successes & Challenges
-As I've been learning recursion, I've found it helpful to think about it in this way: a function calls itself, which calls itself, which calls itself, etc -- UNTIL the function returns (true, false, a number, etc) and then it works its way back to the beginning when it was first called.
+As I've been learning recursion, I've found it helpful to think about it in this way: a function calls itself, which calls itself, which calls itself, etc -- UNTIL the function returns (true, false, a number, etc) and then it works its way back to the beginning when the function was first called.

 So I decided to start by making an array of all coins, including duplicates.
 Using the example above, it would hold `[10, 50, 50, 100]`.
 To do this I wrote a simple nested `for` loop:
 ```python